wgslr/getting-started/README.md

 <oneprovider_node_1_ip>  node1.oneprovider.onedata.example.com
 ```

-Depending on scenario these will be either private addresed of docker containers (where you have more then one onedata service running on a single machine) or addresses of machines where onedata services are running.
+Depending on scenario these will be either private addressed of docker containers (where you have more then one onedata service running on a single machine) or addresses of machines where onedata services are running.

 <a name="onepanel"></a>
 ### Configuring Onezone and Oneprovider with Onepanel